Is Stranger Chat Safe in the USA? A Practical, No-Fear Guide

 60-second safety checklist (before you connect)

-• Cover or blur background; hide identifiable items.
+• Cover or blur the background; hide identifiable items.

 • Use a new display name (not your handle elsewhere).